MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netsecurity/New-NetFirewallRule.md

 This parameter specifies how this firewall rule will handle edge traversal cases.
 Valid only when the **Direction** parameter is set to Inbound.
-The acceptable values for this parameter are: Block or Allow.
+The acceptable values for this parameter are Block and Allow.
 This parameter specifies that traffic that traverses an edge device, such as a network address translation (NAT)-enabled router, between the local and remote computer matches this rule.

 ```yaml